intel-retail/automated-vending/docs_src/automated-vending-services/device_services.md

 This `PUT` command will operate magnetic `lock2`.
 Depending on the numeric value of `lock2` (boolean `0/1`), the lock state will either be locked or unlocked.

 !!! note
     Currently `lock2` has no purpose.
-During the initial architect/design phase of Automated Checkout, there were two locks.
+During the initial architect/design phase of Automated Vending, there were two locks.
 This was later reduced to a single mag-lock.

 Sample usage: